Density-induced processes in quantum gas mixtures in optical lattices: Off-site interactions

 The distinct processes arising from the full two-body Hamiltonian \eqref{eq:Hint} for Bose-Bose and the Bose-Fermi interaction are depicted in \fig{fig:offsite-processes}.
-In addition to the on-site interaction, the Bose-Bose interaction leads to the density-density interaction process $V_\BB\, \hat n_i \hat n_j$, the correlated tunneling of a particle pair $P_\BB\, \hat b_i^{\dagger2} \hat b_j^{2}$, and the bond-charge assisted tunneling $-X_\BB\, \hat b_i^{\dagger} (\hat n_i+ \hat n_j) \hat b_j$.
+In addition to the on-site interaction (\fig{fig:offsite-processes}\textbf{a}), the Bose-Bose interaction leads to the density-density interaction process $V_\BB\, \hat n_i \hat n_j$ (\fig{fig:offsite-processes}\textbf{b}), the correlated tunneling of a particle pair $P_\BB\, \hat b_i^{\dagger2} \hat b_j^{2}$ (\fig{fig:offsite-processes}\textbf{c}), and the bond-charge assisted tunneling $-X_\BB\, \hat b_i^{\dagger} (\hat n_i+ \hat n_j) \hat b_j$ (\fig{fig:offsite-processes}\textbf{d}).
 The respective matrix elements are $V_\BB=U^\BB_{ijji}$, $P_\BB=U^\BB_{iijj}/2$, and $X_\BB=-U^\BB_{iiij}=-U^\BB_{ijjj}$.
 The amplitudes of these processes are plotted in \fig{fig:ProcessIntegrals} as solid lines.
 While the density-density interaction $V_\BB$ and the pair tunneling amplitude $P_\BB$ are several orders of magnitudes smaller than the the standard Hubbard processes, the bond-charge interaction $X_\BB$ is only one order of magnitude smaller than the conventional tunneling $J_\B$.
 As the bond-charge interaction $-X_\BB\, \hat b_i^{\dagger} (\hat n_i+ \hat n_j) \hat b_j$ scales with the particle number on both involved sites, it can easily reach non-negligible values and must be accounted for (see also \cite{Luhmann2012}).
-In addition, it scales linearly with the interaction strength which can be tuned experimentally.
+In addition, all interaction processes scale linearly with the interaction strength which can be tuned experimentally.
 Here, it is essential that the bond-charge interaction contributes to the tunneling of the particles rather than the on-site interaction.
+These estimations hold for a wide range of lattice depths $V_0 \gtrsim 5\, \ER$ and scattering lengths $|a_\BB| \gtrsim 100\, a_0$.